 Senior managers and executives

-Senior managers and executives have a duty to ensure their organisation complies with its duties and obligations under the Work Health and Safety Act 2011 and the Safety Rehabilitation Compensation Act 1988.
+Senior managers and executives are responsible for ensuring their organisation complies with its duties and obligations under the Work Health and Safety Act 2011 (WHS Act) and the Safety Rehabilitation Compensation Act 1988 (SRC Act).

 The role of senior managers explained

 The role and influence you have in your organisation determine if you are an 'officer' under the WHS Act.

 An officer is generally someone who:

 - makes, or participates in making, significant decisions that affect the whole, or a substantial part, of the business, or

 - has the capacity to significantly affect the business' financial standing.